MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/create-data-model-elements.md

 # required metadata

 title: Create a model and data model elements
-description: In this tutorial, you'll use Visual Studio's Dynamics AX menu to create a new model named Fleet Management tutorial.
+description: In this tutorial, you'll use Visual Studio's Dynamics 365 menu to create a new model named Fleet Management tutorial.
 You'll also create and edit new model elements.
 author: RobinARH
 manager: AnnBe
 ms.date: 06/20/2017